 Reviv3 Further Expands Distribution of AXIL Hearing Protection and Performance Products with Addition of Romanian Distributor

-/EIN News/ -- LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- Reviv3 Procare Company (“Reviv3” or the “Company”) (OTCQB: RVIV), an emerging global e-commerce consumer products company, today announced its latest distribution agreement for AXIL hearing enhancement and protection products with MEVI EVOCONST SRL for exclusive distribution in Romania.
+LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- Reviv3 Procare Company ("Reviv3" or the "Company") RVIV, an emerging global e-commerce consumer products company, today announced its latest distribution agreement for AXIL hearing enhancement and protection products with MEVI EVOCONST SRL for exclusive distribution in Romania.

 "We continue to see increased demand and interest for our industry-leading hearing enhancement and protection systems across Europe," commented Reviv3 Director of Innovation Weston Harris.
 "We are confident our growing international distribution network will have a meaningful contribution to our revenue and earnings profile in the coming year and beyond."